rrsilaya/unscramble.c/README.md

 3. Go to the server directory.
 4. Install all the dependencies with `yarn install` or `npm install`.
 5. Run the server with `yarn start` or `npm start`.
+6. Lastly, run the client on the client directory with `yarn start` or `npm start`.